dtbooy/T3A2A/README.md

 ## Target audience
-The application is targeted towards members of the general public who will be attending events at the Brisbane 2032 olympics.
+The application is targeted towards members of the general public who will be attending events at the Brisbane 2032 Olympics.
 The web application is strategically designed to cater to a diverse audience with varying needs and preferences.
 It is accessible and user friendly for individuals of all backgrounds and abilities.
 Whether the user is a Brisbane resident, an international visitor, an athlete or an official/volunteer, the web application ensures an intuitive navigation to ensure seamless access to the free shuttle bus service.

 ## Tech stack
 ### MongoDB
 MongoDB is a NoSQL database management system which stores data in a flexible JSON-like format
 ### Express.js
 Express.js is a web application framework which provides tools for creating and handling routes and managing HTTP requests.
 ### React
 React is a JavaScript library which provides a framework for building dynamic user interfaces with reusable components.
 ### Node.js
 Node.js is a runtime environment which allows for the execution of JavaScript code on the server side
 ### Mongoose
-Mongoose is an Object Data Modeling library for MongoDB and Node.js which provides a schema-based approach to modelling the data within the application.
+Mongoose is an Object Data Modelling library for MongoDB and Node.js which provides a schema-based approach to modelling the data within the application.

 ### Third Party Applications / Libraries